 How to determine your eligible advance amount?

-- Production calculations are done by multiplying the quantity of units you produce by the advance rate approved for the 2016/2017 APP year.
-Please refer to the forms below for your particular commodity’s current rate.
+- Production calculations are done by multiplying the quantity of units you produce by the advance rate approved for the 2020/21 APP year.
+Please refer to the APP Rates document below for your particular commodity’s current rate.

-- Advances are eligible for up to 100% of your 2016 AgriStability reference margin, or 60% of your Production Insurance insured value, on your first installment.
+- Advances are eligible for up to 100% of your 2020 AgriStability reference margin, or 60% of your Production Insurance insured value, on your first installment.
 Second installments can be issued to “top up” your advance to your production calculations.
-Please refer to your commodity’s forms below for details on second installments.

 - The eligible amount to be advanced will be either your production calculation or your limitation from AgriStability/Production Insurance, whichever is less.